Dolphins (NRL): Team name

-The official brand name of the new club team competing in the NRL from 2023 onwards is 'Dolphins'.
-Although the official company name of the parent club remains the "Redcliffe District Rugby League Football Club Inc" and the name 'Redcliffe Dolphins' was dropped, the old squad still competing separately in the Queensland state competition remains branded as the "Redcliffe Dolphins".
-The NRL-bid director for the team (Terry Reader) said in 2021 that they "...had to be careful about how we name it because we don't want to alienate anyone and we want to make sure we have the biggest reach."
+The official name of the NRL club is Dolphins.
+No geographic location is specified.
+Director of the NRL bid and inaugural club CEO Terry Reader said in 2021 that they "...had to be careful about how we name it because we don't want to alienate anyone and we want to make sure we have the biggest reach."
 He added that: "We want to make sure we've got broader appeal and whether that's a more contemporary look and feel, it's because we're a national NRL club and the Redcliffe Dolphins will remain and play in the Q-Cup."
+In 2026, Reader declared that the Dolphins are "proud to be" based in Redcliffe, which is the team's "spiritual home" and said that they are also "Brisbane's team" because the Dolphins have a heritage in the Brisbane Rugby League that predates the creation of the Brisbane Broncos, who were created as a "manufactured expansion side".

 Wayne Bennett era (2023–24)

 On 7 November 2022, pre-season training for 2023 began.
 Pre-season trial matches were played against the Central Queensland Capras at Marley Brown Oval in Gladstone on 4 February 2023 (the Dolphins won 24–8), against the North Queensland Cowboys at Barlow Park in Cairns on 12 February (the Dolphins drew 22–22), and the Gold Coast Titans on 19 February at Kayo Stadium (the Titans won 40–16).